BRTNetwork/brt-lib/docs/index.md

 connectionTimeout | integer | *Optional* Connection timeout, in milliseconds, before considering connect() to have failed. feeCushion | number | *Optional* Factor to multiply estimated fee by to provide a cushion in case the required fee rises during submission of a transaction.
 Defaults to `1.2`. key | string | *Optional* A string containing the private key of the client in PEM format.
-(Can be an array of keys). maxFeeXRP | string | *Optional* Maximum fee to use with transactions, in XRP.
+(Can be an array of keys). maxFeeBRT | string | *Optional* Maximum fee to use with transactions, in BRT.
 Must be a string-encoded number.
 Defaults to `'2'`. passphrase | string | *Optional* The passphrase for the private key of the client. proxy | uri string | *Optional* URI for HTTP/HTTPS proxy to use to connect to the rippled server. proxyAuthorization | string | *Optional* Username and password for HTTP basic authentication to the proxy in the format **username:password**.